Asparagus Quiche

 Why I love this recipe

 • Easy to customize.
-Just like my frittata, quiches are perfect for adding all sorts of proteins, veggies, and spices.
+Just like my spinach frittata, quiches are perfect for adding a variety of proteins, vegetables, and spices.

 • Olive oil.
 For sautéing the veggies.